nicolevivaldo/IED-2016-17-3rd-class/lessons/02/README.md

 - CSS properties
     - font-*
     - color, background
-    - list
     - boxes: padding, margin, border
-    - ** display
-    - ** position

 ## Lesson goal

+- Review of the assignments, brief personal benckmark preso
-- The basic of the CSS technology.
+- Learn the basic of the CSS technology.
 - Practice on style elements using CSS selection and properties in order to be able to implement a basic layout with common applied styles.